crkn-rcdr/crkn_iiif_content_search/README.md

 Configuration is handled through the [RailsConfig](/railsconfig/config) `settings.yml` files.

+# Configuration

+This repo is configured to pull and run solr through docker compose, and has the data folder mapped as a volume, which will allow the solr index to be created automatically for you, and will persist the information in the index for development or production needs.

+For CRKN in production, we are using a solr instance running independantly from this docker compose.
+To configure the Solr instance to work with the Blacklight container, I sshed onto the Solr server, and performed the following:

+Connect to the solr vm:

+`ssh -i ~/.ssh/<id file>.pem <user>@4.204.49.142`

+Created the content_search core config directory:
+`sudo mkdir /opt/bitnami/solr/server/solr/content_search/`
+`sudo mkdir /opt/bitnami/solr/server/solr/content_search/conf`

+Copied the default configs to my new core:

+`sudo cp -r /opt/bitnami/solr/server/solr/configsets/_default/conf/* /opt/bitnami/solr/server/solr/content_search/conf/`

+Went into the new core's config directory:

+`cd /opt/bitnami/solr/server/solr/content_search/conf/`

+Removed the default solr config:

+`sudo rm solrconfig.xml`

+Pasted the solrconfig from this repo into a new solrconfig file:

+`sudo vi solrconfig.xml`

+Removed the default solr schema:

+`sudo rm managed-schema.xml`

+Pasted the solr schema from this repo into a new solr schema file:

+`sudo vi managed-schema.xml`

+Restarted solr to apply the changes:

+`sudo /opt/bitnami/ctlscript.sh restart solr`

 #### Local Configuration

 The defaults in `config/settings.yml` should work on a locally run installation.